 The major in art includes courses in art history and studio art practice.
-Either area may be emphasized, depending upon interest and career plans.
-Either emphasis can serve as a foundation for further study at the graduate level in either art history or practice.
+Students choose either area to emphasize, depending upon interest and career plans.
+Either emphasis can serve as a foundation for further study at the graduate level in art history or practice.

-The study of art can lead to careers in a wide variety of fields, such as teaching, publishing, arts administration, museum or gallery work, commercial art and design, architecture, city planning, painting, photography, or printmaking, etc. In many of these areas, the major in art would profitably be combined with a major in another area, such as English, history, philosophy, management, communications, or mathematics.
-Students are advised to consult with a member of the department on possible combinations suitable for different career plans.
+The study of art leads to careers in a wide variety of fields, such as teaching, publishing, arts administration, museum or gallery work, commercial art and design, architecture, city planning, painting, photography, or printmaking, etc. In all of these areas, the major in art would profitably be combined with a major in another area, such as English, history, philosophy, management, communications, or mathematics.